dotnet-da/group_2/README.md

 The installation is really simple, just Download Visual Studio and clone the Project from https://github.com/dotnet-da/group_2 .
 From here on it is recommended that you start the Backend at least once, so that your Computer prompts the Question to trust the Certificate.
 After that you can just open a console, move to the Folder of the Backend and start it with the command “dotnet run”.
 After starting the Backend, you can now start the Frontend.
 On the Frontend-side nothing else is to do.
 You can now create a new User Account or login to the Pizzamaker Account with username: pizzabacker and password: 1234 .

+# Instructions: Backend documentation
+The backend is documented using the Postman-configuration.
+Just import the Postman-configuration, all available requests are found there.